 They continued onward through mostly wooded areas, but to Haskin it was still interesting because, to him, it was new woods.
 Haskin rarely rode in a car, and he was glad to be riding anywhere.
 Haskin's own father never drove, and when he asked him about it once, his father replied, "I let my license lapse because I like to drink.
 I don't want to kill anyone."
 Another time when Haskin complained that the family always had to take the trolly, his father proclaimed, "That's good enough!"

-To Haskin the whole ride seemed wonderful.
+To Haskin everything about the ride seemed wonderful.
 Mrs. Schutz remarked that she liked the scenery in East Longmeadow better than in Wilbraham, although she preferred Wilbraham to the scenery they had seen last week in Connecticut.
 Connecticut?
 Haskin had never imagined that the Schultz family sometimes drove so far!
 "Cars are wonderful things," Haskin said.
 "I'll bet you could see the whole world in a car, even an old Essex!"
 Suddenly Haskin felt embarrassed, fearing he had unwittingly insulted his hosts by referring to the age of the car.
 However, everyone laughed.

 Soon they were passing a sign reading, "Welcome to East Longmeadow."
 By a wooded area, Mr. Schultz stopped and said something in German.
 "He's asking if anyone needs to take a leak," Clause translated.
 "Not me," Haskin responded, but the girls giggled, opened the door, and ran into the woods.